DataDog/integrations-extras/pliant/README.md

 ![webhookForm][18]

-The request payload will be pre-configured.
+The request payload is pre-configured.
 Check the "ENCODE AS FORM" box and click save.

 Add this integration to any alert notification in Datadog by adding the recipient of `@webhook-RestartHost`.
 When the monitor triggers an alert, the webhook will trigger your Pliant workflow, and the input variables will be sent to Pliant from Datadog.